-After months of leaks and rumors, the Apple Watch Series 7 is finally here.
+After months of leaks and rumors (which eventually turned out to be false), the Apple Watch Series 7 is finally here.
 The new smartwatches come with several big upgrades over the previous models, including bigger displays, updated hardware, and more.
 If you’re thinking of getting one for yourself, you’ve come to the right place.
 In this post, we’ll take an in-depth look at the brand-new Apple Watch Series 7 and tell you everything you need to know to make an informed purchase.

 Navigate this page:

 - Colors & Materials